Mohammed-Savage/Boutique_Bazaar/scrap_notes.md

 We added "dev": "node backend/server.js" to the "scripts" section of our package.json file.
 This allows us to launch our app by running npm run dev instead of typing the file name.
 We also npm i nodemon -D which installs nodemon into our devdependencies.
 We then updated the "scripts" to "node backend/server.js".
 This will refresh our app without us having to relaunch it.

+We had to downgrade our dependencies and devDependencies from-to these specific versions: npm install dotenv@16.4.6 express@4.21.1 mongoose@8.8.3 npm install --save-dev nodemon@3.1.7
+We also had to delete and reinstall package-lock.json and node_modules/: rm -rf node_modules package-lock.json npm install

 Backend Folder Specifics:
 We create the entrypoint for our API: server.js